 Newman attributed liberalism’s denial of the truthfulness of religion to a distorted understanding of human reason which he called “rationalism.”

-Newman came eventually to a remarkable synthesis of faith and reason which were for him “like two wings on which the human spirit rises to the contemplation of the truth” (Fides et Ratio, Introduction; see ibid., 74).
+Newman came eventually to a remarkable synthesis of faith and reason which were for him “like two wings on which the human spirit rises to the contemplation of the truth.”Fides et Ratio, Introduction

-Since it is still very much a problem in the Church and such an animating force of his thought, let us conclude our consideration of Newman with a brief look at his critique of “rationalism.”
+Because rationalism continues to spread throughout the world and even fill our Church, let us conclude our consideration of Newman with a brief look at his critique of “rationalism.”

 In his Anglican years, Newman contributed to the “Tracts for Our Times,” a series of essays that advanced the aforementioned “Oxford Movement.”
-One of them, Tract 73, was entitled: “On the Introduction of Rationalistic Principles into Religion” It contrasted a “rationalistic spirit” with the “catholic spirit.”
+One of them, Tract 73, titled “On the Introduction of Rationalistic Principles into Religion” contrasted a “rationalistic spirit” with the “catholic spirit.”

-There are many things we could say about Newman’s critique of this rationalistic spirit, but I want to focus on the ways Newman criticized it as prideful and inhumane.
+Newman’s critique of this rationalistic spirit criticized it as prideful and inhumane.
 What worries Newman about rationalism, in other words, is not just that it undermines religious truth, but also that it diminishes the personhood of the human knower and his human sources.
 It treats the human mind more like a piece of technology than an act of personal love.

 Rationalism Is Unrealistic

-In other words, human persons cannot be expected to have to fully explain their views.
-This is unrealistic, it is not how most human beings gain knowledge.
+In other words, we shouldn’t expect human persons to fully explain their views.
+This is unrealistic.
+It is not how most human beings gain knowledge.
 We rely regularly on information given to us by authorities and those we trust.
-Reason is historical, in other words.
+Reason is historical.
 It is situated in relation to a community of people who share knowledge.
 As always, Newman has before him the common person, not the academic scholar.
-And the common person cannot be expected to fully defend in a scientific way all of his or her beliefs.
+The common person cannot be expected to fully defend in a scientific way all of his or her beliefs.
 But does that mean that the vast majority of the human race is irrational?
 Newman wasn’t so misanthropic.

 Rationalism Is Inhumane

 The second problem that Newman has with rationalism is similar.
 He worries that rationalism is reductive.
 It diminishes human experience to what is manageable and quantifiable.
 It works from a system or scheme that simply dismisses anything that does not fit.
-It’s archetype of knowing is scientific investigation and therefore it is comfortable only with the predictable and repeatable.
-Consequently, rationalism is comfortable only with laws, not persons:
+It’s archetype of knowing is scientific investigation and therefore only comfortable with the predictable and repeatable.
+Consequently, rationalism works with laws, not persons:

 “Laws are stable; but persons are strange, uncertain, inexplicable.”(“Tract 73,” 3)

-The rationalist is impatient with the feebleness of human history and the mysteries of the human heart, and so prefers to work with impersonal objects or laws.
-What this means is that historical testimony and personal experience are discounted since they aren’t easily testable.
-And this can only lead rationalists to be skeptical of Sacred Scripture and Sacred Tradition.
+The rationalist is impatient with the feebleness of human history and the mysteries of the human heart.
+He prefers to work with impersonal objects or laws.
+What this means is that rationalism discounts historical testimony and personal experience because they aren’t easily testable.
+This can only lead rationalists to be skeptical of Sacred Scripture and Sacred Tradition.